-Throughout the flight various automated messages (such as OOOI messages) will be sent to the airline’s operations department.
+Throughout the flight various automated messages (such as OOOI messages, automated reports to maintenance control etc.) will be sent to the airline’s operations department.

-Airborne, apart from the routine requests for enroute and destination weather (see: what do pilots do in the cruise), ACARS will be busy sending dispatch updates of our position and ETA at destination, and keeping maintenance informed about any ECAM/EICAS warnings or cautions we’ve received.
+Airborne, apart from the routine requests for enroute and destination weather, ACARS will be busy sending dispatch updates of our position and ETA at destination, and keeping maintenance informed about any ECAM/EICAS warnings or cautions we’ve received.

 Approaching our ocean crossing point we’ll send our OCX (Oceanic Clearance Request) with our requested cruising flight level (depending on forecast turbulence and aircraft weight).